wondrousWebWorks/realm-of-rantarctica/README.md

 ## Wireframes

 All wireframes were designed and produced using [Balsamiq Mockups 3](https://balsamiq.com/).
-Initially, a greyscale layout was created to optimised the position of elements, whereafter colours and imgaes listed in the **Colours** and **Images** sections above were added to deliver a much more defined representation of what the game should look like.
+Initially, a greyscale layout was created to optimised the position of elements, whereafter colours and images listed in the **Colours** and **Images** sections above were added to deliver a much more defined representation of what the game should look like.
 Individual wireframes for desktop, mobile and tablet can be viewed [here](https://github.com/wondrousWebWorks/realm-of-rantarctica/tree/master/wireframes).
+There are some differences between the wireframes and the final product as tester feedback forced changes to the initial design.
+These changes are highlighted below.

+### Differences Between Wireframes and Final Product

+#### Landing Page

+- Menu changed from only being icon based to being button based to increase User Experience
+- Audio controls toggled with icon added to top left of the screen (displayed on all screens)
+- Exit button added to the top right of the screen (displayed on all screens)
+- wondrousWebWorks() logo moved to bottom left of the screen

+#### Lore

+- *How to Play* button removed as it was deemed unneccesary by testers

+#### Tutorial

+- Called *How to Play* in wireframes, but changed to reflect industry convention
+- Next button removed as vertical scrolling modal was used instead to improve UX
+- Tutorial sections use Amaranth Red border instead of Light Prussian Blue to provide clearer separation of sections
+- Tutorial images now mirror actual game content

+#### Select Battleground Screen

+- Audio controls replaced with toggle icon
+- Exit button added at top right of screen
+- Background name background colour changed to Maximum Yellow Red
+- Background name font color changed to Prussian Blue
+- Background name centered on background image
+- *Random Level* button removed and replaced with a background card fulfilling the same purpose
+- *Next* button removed as a container with vertical overflow to allow scrolling is used instead

+#### Battle Screen

+- *VS* text and surrounding bars replaced with timer to use screen estate more efficiently on smaller screens
+- *Battle Info* moved to a lower position on the screen to provide centered information to the player
+- *Player* and *AI Character Names* moved inside *Attribute* containers to localise character information
+- AI placeholder image changed to occupy less screen space
+- Timer changed to count down in tenths of a second
+- On small mobile devices, *Player* and *AI* attributes are not displayed in one container, but separately at all times
+- Horizontal rulers added between *Player* and *AI* attributes to increase legibility

+#### Post Battle Result Screen

+- Statistics contanier not incorporated due to time constraints
+- *Win* or *Lose* images displayed depending on the battle result
+- *Win* or *Lose* message displayed depending on the battle result
+- *Play Again* added to reload the page on click/tap instead of *Yes* and *No* button options

 ## Testing